Mental health and student life

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, with the comfort with which we ourselves are comforted by God.

 Thankfully, the gospel remains good and true in the midst of the darkness of mental illness, even though it is sometimes hard to hold on to.

-Ellie Cook is a Staff Worker with Durham CU and has spent several years in student mission, both in the UK and in South Africa.
+Ellie Cook is a Staff Worker with Durham CU and has many years experience of student mission, both in the UK and in South Africa.